 Creating a structure for a document refers to the defining of a structure for all the different types of information in it.
 In practice, this idea often occurs in word processing, the compilation of slide shows, the layout of brochures and other printed material, and in publishing web pages.
+Structuring a document improves its accessibility and makes it easier for screen readers to distinguish between different parts of the document.
+Read more about accessibility guidelines.

 Structured word processing